joed7/Python/home.md

 ## Python

-This is the repository for the presentation on **Python** as part of the [Foundation of Software Engineering] (http://www.cs.colorado.edu/~kena/classes/5828/f15/) course.
-This presentation gives a general overview of the the core concepts of the programming language along with application in various domains of software engineerinng.
+This is the presentation on **Python** as part of the [Foundation of Software Engineering] (http://www.cs.colorado.edu/~kena/classes/5828/f15/) course.
+This presentation gives a general overview of the the core concepts of the programming language along with applications in various domains of software engineerinng.

 Table of Contents